Zella Day

 Zella Day Kerr (born March 13, 1995) is an American singer, songwriter, and musician.

 Day independently released her debut album, Powered by Love (2009), at age 14.
 Following the success of her cover of "Seven Nation Army", Day worked as a songwriter for BMG and eventually signed with Hollywood Records.
 After releasing her self-titled EP in 2014, Day released her major label debut album, Kicker (2015), which was preceded by the RIAA-certified single "Hypnotic".

 Following a slew of standalone releases, Day released the EP Where Does the Devil Hide (2020) and her third studio album Sunday in Heaven (2022), under Concord Records.

-Since 2023, she has been performing music as a member of the country group Chaparelle.
+Since 2023, she has been performing music as a member of the country group Chaparelle with her husband Jesse Woods.

 Early life

 Day was born on March 13, 1995, in the small mountain town of Pinetop-Lakeside in Navajo County, Arizona.
 She was immersed in the café and art space her parents helped to create in Pinetop-Lakeside.
 She was first encouraged by her mother to learn guitar as practical means for achieving a sustainable career as a musician.
 Her first songs, written soon after picking up the guitar at age 9, took influence from the classic singer-songwriter records of her parents and the mystique of the rugged desert landscape around her.